 Kathryn is not your stereotypical passive therapist.
 She believes in helping clients choose actionable behaviors that put them on the road to a happier, calmer life.
 She also incorporates cognitive behavioral work with clients which often provides immediate relief from suffering.
 Kathryn works with each client to determine their unique needs; be it relationship counseling, stress reduction, anxiety management, sadness, or life coaching.

-When working with couples, it is Kathryn’s direct yet non-judgmental approach to any and all issues a couple is facing that provides a safe place for them to do the deep work of counseling and ultimately thrive.
+When working with couples in person or online, it is Kathryn’s direct yet non-judgmental approach to any and all issues a couple is facing that provides a safe place for them to do the deep work of counseling and ultimately thrive.
 She helps couples determine which patterns in their life and relationships are keeping them “stuck” and then helps them establish new, more productive patterns.
 Kathryn works with couples on trust, intimacy, forgiveness, and communication.
-She has seen it all, and her couples appreciate her no-nonsense approach to sorting through the tough stuff.
-Kathryn provides premarital counseling in addition to couples counseling and marriage counseling.
+She has seen it all, and her couples appreciate her no-nonsense approach to helping to sort through the tough stuff.
+Kathryn provides premarital counseling in addition to couples counseling, marriage counseling, and individual counseling for women & counseling for men.

 LPC License # 67071